uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-students.md

 [Check minimum rates for teachers by region in England](/salaries-and-benefits).

-## Ways to train or work as a teacher in the UK without a skilled worker visa or a student visa
+## Ways to train to become a teacher in the UK without a skilled worker visa or a student visa

 ### Graduate visa